Neighborhood Greenways

 Continuous: Public engagement and evaluation/analysis

-• 1A: Finalize implementation plan, collect citywide community input and develop an initial Neighborhood Greenway treatments toolkit.
+• 1A: Finalize implementation plan, collect citywide community input and develop an initial Neighborhood Greenway treatments toolkit (2024)

-• 1B: Design and begin implementing a segment of the Pacific Ave Slow Street, starting in 2024.
+• 1B: Design and implement a segment of the Pacific Ave Slow Street (Lafayette to Oak) with construction in Summer 2025.

-• 1C: Design and implement remaining Pacific Ave Slow Street, plus all of San Jose Ave/Morton St, and Versailles Ave Slow Streets, by end of 2025
+• 1C: Design and implement remaining Pacific Ave Slow Street, plus all of San Jose Ave/Morton St, and Versailles Ave Slow Streets, in 2026, pending funding availability.

 Phase 3.
 Implement remaining Neighborhood Greenways in Active Transportation Plan(PDF, 802KB) (Post-2030)